meAakashDas/f1-data-visualizer/README.md

-# f1-data-visualizer
-A Python-based dashboard for visualizing 15 years of Formula 1 race data using pandas, matplotlib, plotly, and Streamlit.

 # F1 Data Visualizer

 A Streamlit-powered dashboard for exploring Formula 1 race data from **2015 to 2024**.
 Visualize driver & constructor performance, podium finishes, and get a data-driven prediction for the **2025 season** — all offline with no internet required!